Tycho-1/guilded_rose_solution/README.md

  ## Adding parameters in the main execution sys,argv

  ## Dividing the items into categories according to description.
-Creating inherited class of the 'normal' Item class
+Creating inherited classes of the 'normal' Item class
  - special Item type 1 for Brie like items
  - special Item type 2 for backstage items
  - special Item type 3 for the new item